 This page shows how to connect a block device manually.

-When you create a server with additional storage, the connection to a block device is automatic at the server boot.
+When you create an instance with additional storage, the connection to a block device is automatic at the instance boot.

-If you want to avoid this behavior and connect additional block devices manually, execute the following command on your server
+If you want to avoid this behavior and connect additional block devices manually, execute the following command on your instance

 echo manual > /etc/init/nbd-add-extra-volumes.override (Ubuntu only).